 <img height="1" width="1" src="https://www.facebook.com/tr?id=1582471781774081&amp;ev=PageView &amp;noscript=1">

-The Success of Anti-PD-1 Drugs
+How to Evaluate the Success of Anti-PD-1 Drugs In Vitro?

-The phenomenal success of anti-PD-1 drugs for the treatment of cancer started in 2014 with the approvals of the monoclonal antibodies (mAbs) pembrolizumab (Keytruda) and nivolumab (Opdivo).
-These immuno-oncology (I/O) drugs are now approved for use across multiple cancer types, and the mechanism through which they work has been recognized as a powerful strategy in cancer immunotherapy.
-Given their great success and continued growth in the marketplace, it comes as no surprise that several companies across the world are racing to develop anti-PD-1 biosimilars in anticipation of key patent expirations.
+The phenomenal success of anti-PD-1 (programmed death-1) drugs for the treatment of cancer started in 2014 with the approvals of the monoclonal antibodies pembrolizumab (Keytruda) and nivolumab (Opdivo).
+These immuno-oncology (IO) drugs are now approved for use across multiple cancer types, and the mechanism through which they work has been recognized as a powerful strategy in cancer immunotherapy.
+A key step in developing these agents is to comprehensively characterize their functionality by demonstrating their ability to enhance T cell mediated killing and cytokine production.

 As depicted in the illustration below, anti-PD-1 drugs work by activating T cells.
 They do this by blocking the cell surface receptor “PD-1” (also known as CD279), which is expressed on activated T cells and is a major negative regulator of T cell activation.

-Figure: Schematic of the molecular mechanism of checkpoint blockade by therapeutic antibodies for cancer immunotherapy.
+Figure 1: Schematic of the molecular mechanism of checkpoint blockade by therapeutic antibodies for cancer immunotherapy.
 T cell activation is suppressed by the interaction between PD-1 on T cells and PD-L1 on tumor cells.
 Antibody drugs for cancer immunotherapy bind to PD-1 or PD-L1, blocking the PD-1/PD-L1 interaction.

 Adapted from Lee et. al. (2019).
 Molecular Interactions of Antibody Drugs Targeting PD-1, PD-L1, and CTLA-4 in Immuno-Oncology.
 Molecules.
 24, 1190; doi:10.3390/molecules24061190.
 Used under Creative Commons Attribution (CC BY) license (http://creativecommons.org/licenses/by/4.0/).

+PD-1 interacts with its related programmed cell death-ligands, PD-L1 and PD-L2, expressed on antigen presenting cells (APCs) such as dendritic cells (DCs).
 Cancer cells often exploit this immune resistance mechanism of the PD-1/PD-L1 pathway to their advantage and escape from the immunological surveillance of T cells.
 In this context, PD-L1 has been found to be overexpressed on the surface of different cancer types, including breast cancer, lung cancer, bladder cancer, lymphoma, glioblastoma and melanoma.
-Thus, in the tumor microenvironment (TME), the over-expressed PD-L1 binds to PD-1 and suppresses the T cell-mediated antitumor immune responses, thereby supporting survival and expansion of tumor cells.
+Thus, in the tumor microenvironment (TME), the over-expressed PD-L1 binds to PD-1 and suppresses the T cell-mediated anti-tumor immune responses, thereby supporting survival and expansion of tumor cells.

-In Vitro Assays for Supporting Anti-PD-1 Biosimilar Development
+In Vitro Assays for Supporting Anti-PD-1 Development

 Allogeneic Mixed Lymphocyte Reaction (MLR) Assay